curtispuetz/pypp-docs/docs/advanced/solving_undefined_behavior.md

     my_list: list[int] = object_a.get_my_list()
 ```

-### When calling a return-by-reference function/method, the type of the variable you assign the result to must be wrapped in `Ref()`
+### When calling a return-by-reference function/method, the type annotation of the variable you assign the result to must be wrapped in `Ref()`

 ```python